Primer on Python for Finance

 -6.7377339531573535

-riskparityportfolio is a package to design risk parity portfolios, a different approach to investment that is primarily used to control how much risk goes into each asset.
+riskparityportfolio is a library to design risk parity portfolios, a different approach to investment that is primarily used to control how much risk goes into each asset.

 import riskparityportfolio as rpp # pip install riskparityportfolio (dependencies: numpy, jax, quadprog, pybind, and tqdm)